-Others however can do very well living in a smaller space as long as they get enough exercise during the day.
-If a large breed dog has captured your heart but you’re stuck in a city apartment or condo, a great option these days is taking advantage of doggy daycares or dog walking services.
+In general, a large number of breeds do very well living in a smaller space as long as they get enough exercise during the day.
+If a certain breed has captured your heart but you’re stuck in a city apartment or condo and they can't fit there well, a great option these days is taking advantage of doggy daycares or dog walking services.

 7 Dogs are color blind

 There’s been a lot of speculation about the dog’s ability to see colors, be it specific hues or various spectrums.
 A well known dog fancier in the 1930’s, Will Judy (who also founded National Dog Week) first remarked that dogs only see in “varying highlights of black and grey”.